-The risks related to the use of securities lending and the effect on shareholders returns are described under Section 7 | General risk factors.
+The risks related to the use of securities lending and the effect on shareholders returns are described under Section 7.

 The ownership of the securities lent by the Fund is transferred to the borrower and will not be safe-kept by the Depositary or its delegates.